hustvl/VAD/README.md

 If you have any questions or suggestions about this repo, please feel free to contact us (bjiang@hust.edu.cn, outsidercsy@gmail.com).

 ## Citation
-If you find VAD is useful in your research or applications, please consider giving us a star &#127775; and citing it by the following BibTeX entry.
+If you find VAD useful in your research or applications, please consider giving us a star &#127775; and citing it by the following BibTeX entry.

 ```BibTeX
 @article{jiang2023vad,